A Complete Pro Guide to a Sod Lawn Installation

 Mowing Directions for New Sod Lawn

 The first mowing can be done by the second or third week on the highest setting of your lawn mower.
 Ensure the lawn is dry before mowing.
 After each mow, lower your setting down by one set until you get to your desired height.
 Mowing more often than not will often create a healthier lawn in the long run.
 The more you mow your lawn, the more it stimulates growth.
 New sod does not need any de-thatching for at least one year.
-Other types of sod alternatives like Kurapia do not require mowing ever, so be sure to research your sod if low maintenance is an option you want.
+Other types of sod alternatives like frog fruit do not require mowing ever, so be sure to research your sod if low maintenance is an option you want.

 Sod Lawn Installation Video